Mana42138/Roblox-Alt-Gen-v2/README.md

 ### 4. Multi-Account Creation with Multi-Roblox
 For users who need to create multiple Roblox accounts simultaneously, the script offers multi-account creation functionality.
 This is particularly useful for those managing multiple accounts or participating in various Roblox activities.

-### 5. Multi-Roblox Threading (BETA)
-The multi-roblox threading feature, currently in BETA, allows users to create accounts concurrently through multiple threads.
-This can significantly speed up the account creation process.

 ## Getting Started

 1. Install the required dependencies by running: